Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Geometric interpretation

 If $h$ is continuous, then the time derivative $\eta'(t)$ moves continuously around the unit circle, and $h(\eta(t)) - h(\eta(0))$ describes the net amount of {\it winding} of $\eta'$ around the circle between times $0$ and $t$.

+A major problem (addressed in depth in an imaginary geometry series \cite{ms2012imag1,ms2012imag2,ms2012imag3,ms2013imag4}) is to make sense of these flow lines when $h$ is a multiple of the Gaussian free field.
+We will give here just a short overview of the way these objects are constructed.
 Suppose that $\eta$ is a smooth simple path in $\H$ beginning at the origin, with (forward) Loewner map $f_t = f^\eta_t$.
 We may assume that $\eta$ starts out in the vertical direction, so that the winding number is $\pi/2$ for small times.
 Then when $\eta$ and $h$ are both smooth, the statement that $\eta$ is a flow line of $e^{i h/\chi}$ is equivalent to the statement that for each $x$ on $\eta\bigl((0,t)\bigr)$ we have as $z$ approaches $x$ from the left side of $\eta$ and as $z$ approaches $x$ from the right side of $\eta$ (as Figure \ref{windingfig} illustrates).
 Recall that $\arg f'_t(z)$ --- a priori determined only up to a multiple of $2 \pi$ --- is chosen to be continuous on $\H \setminus \eta([0,t])$ and $0$ on $\R$.
 If $\chi=0$, then \eqref{argleft} and \eqref{argright} hold if and only if $h$ is identically zero along the path $\eta$, i.e., $\eta$ is a zero-height {\em contour line} of $h$.

-In \cite{MR2486487, SchrammSheffieldGFF2}, it is shown that if when one takes certain approximations $h^\eps$ of an instance $h$ of the GFF that are piecewise linear on an $\eps$-edge-length triangular mesh, then conditioned on a zero chordal contour line of $h^\eps$ there is in some $\eps\to 0$ limiting sense a constant ``height gap'' between the expected heights immediately to one side of the contour line and those heights on the other.
+In \cite{MR2486487, SchrammSheffieldGFF2}, it is shown that when one takes certain approximations $h^\eps$ of an instance $h$ of the GFF that are piecewise linear on an $\eps$-edge-length triangular mesh, then conditioned on a zero chordal contour line of $h^\eps$ there is in some $\eps\to 0$ limiting sense a constant ``height gap'' between the expected heights immediately to one side of the contour line and those heights on the other.
 We might similarly expect that if one looked at the expectation of $h^\eps$, given a chordal flow line $\eta^\eps$ of $e^{ih^\eps/\chi}$, there would be a constant order limiting height gap between the two sides, see Figure \ref{forwardftarrowfig}.